Homas/ioc2rpz/docs/deployment.md

 Erlang automatically picks up replaced certificate files within approximately 2 minutes due to internal caching.
 Replace the files in-place without restarting the service.
 Do not let certificates expire — renew before expiration for uninterrupted service.

+To pick up renewed certificates immediately, trigger a configuration reload (via the REST API or the `ioc2rpz-reload-cfg` DNS management command).
+On reload, the server compares a fingerprint of the certificate files; if they changed, it restarts the DoT and REST HTTPS listeners (`ioc2rpz_tls_sup_v6`, `ioc2rpz_rest_tls_sup_v6`) so the new certificate takes effect without waiting for the SSL cache to expire and without a full service restart.
+Existing connections continue until they close naturally.

 ### TLS Version

 The default TLS version is configured in `include/ioc2rpz.hrl`: